 |University of Central Oklahoma|

-**NCES does not report data for online degrees, instead includes them in an aggregate total of degrees conferred.
+*NCES does not report separate data for online degrees; they are included in the aggregate total of degrees conferred.

 Source: National Center for Education Statistics, 2013